United's top five Champions League curtain-raisers

 Here are our top five openers, starting with our very first group-stage game…

 The Reds had actually competed in the 1993/94 tournament as English champions, but were knocked out by Galatasaray on away goals.
 Drawn alongside the Turkish side again the following year, plus 1992 winners Barcelona, hopes were high ahead of our home game with Gothenburg – seemingly the weakest side in the group.
 However, the Swedes had a decent level of European pedigree, having won the UEFA Cup twice in the 1980s, and took a surprise lead at Old Trafford through Stefan Pettersson.
 Ryan Giggs soon equalised, before Andrei Kanchelskis’s rasping drive gave us the lead.
 But a deflected free-kick virtually straight from the restart put Roger Gustafsson’s side level again and we required further efforts, from Giggs and Lee Sharpe, to eventually take the two points, as it was back then.
 It was the undoubted high of our first Champions League campaign, with back-to-back defeats in Barcelona and Gothenburg eventually consigning us to early elimination.

-👉 Ahead of the start of our 2020/21 European campaign, take this ultimate test on the Reds in Europe! 🏆
+👉 With a week to go until the Villarreal clash, take this ultimate test on the Reds in Europe! 🏆

 UNITED 3-3 BARCELONA, 1998/99